keithjjones/malgazer/README.md

 # Documentation

-More info coming soon.
-This is it for now.
+More info coming soon, along with my dissertation, which will go much deeper into what this is.
+For now, this page is all of the documentation for this project.

 # Bugs and Issues